emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

     (\ u -> (Σ (d : hom A x a) , product (hom2 A x a a u (id-arr A a) d) (hom2 A x y a f v d) )) (\ u -> Eq-square-hom2-pushout A x a y a u (id-arr A a) f v)

-#def representable-dhomTo-hom2
+#def representable-dhom-to-hom2
   (A : U)          -- The ambient type.
   (a x y : A)      -- The representing object and two points in the base.
   (f : hom A x y)  -- An arrow in the base.
   (v : hom A y a)  -- A lift of the codomain.
-  : Equiv (dhomTo-representable A a x y f v)
+  : Equiv (dhom-to-representable A a x y f v)
     (Σ (d : hom A x a) , (Σ (u : hom A x a) , product (hom2 A x a a u (id-arr A a) d) (hom2 A x y a f v d) )) := triple-comp-equiv
-    (dhomTo-representable A a x y f v)
+    (dhom-to-representable A a x y f v)
     (Σ (u : hom A x a) , ({ (t , s) : 2 * 2 | Δ¹×Δ¹ (t , s)} -> A [((t === 0_2) /\ Δ¹ s) |-> u s ,
                       ((t === 1_2) /\ Δ¹ s) |-> v s ,
                       (Δ¹ t /\ (s === 0_2)) |-> f t ,
                       (Δ¹ t /\ (s === 1_2)) |-> a ]))
-    (Σ (u : hom A x a ) , (Σ (d : hom A x a) , product (hom2 A x a a u (id-arr A a) d) (hom2 A x y a f v d))) (Σ (d : hom A x a ) , (Σ (u : hom A x a) , product (hom2 A x a a u (id-arr A a) d) (hom2 A x y a f v d))) (uncurried-dhomTo-representable A a x y f v) (representable-dhomTo-uncurry-hom2 A a x y f v) (fubini-Σ (hom A x a) (hom A x a)
+    (Σ (u : hom A x a ) , (Σ (d : hom A x a) , product (hom2 A x a a u (id-arr A a) d) (hom2 A x y a f v d))) (Σ (d : hom A x a ) , (Σ (u : hom A x a) , product (hom2 A x a a u (id-arr A a) d) (hom2 A x y a f v d))) (uncurried-dhom-to-representable A a x y f v) (representable-dhom-to-uncurry-hom2 A a x y f v) (fubini-Σ (hom A x a) (hom A x a)
       (\ u d -> product (hom2 A x a a u (id-arr A a) d) (hom2 A x y a f v d)))

-#def representable-dhomTo-hom2-swap
+#def representable-dhom-to-hom2-swap
   (A : U)          -- The ambient type.
   (a x y : A)      -- The representing object and two points in the base.
   (f : hom A x y)  -- An arrow in the base.
   (v : hom A y a)  -- A lift of the codomain.
-  : Equiv (dhomTo-representable A a x y f v)
+  : Equiv (dhom-to-representable A a x y f v)
     (Σ (d : hom A x a) , (Σ (u : hom A x a) , product (hom2 A x y a f v d) (hom2 A x a a u (id-arr A a) d) )) := comp-equiv
-      (dhomTo-representable A a x y f v)
+      (dhom-to-representable A a x y f v)
-      (Σ (d : hom A x a) , (Σ (u : hom A x a) , product (hom2 A x a a u (id-arr A a) d) (hom2 A x y a f v d) )) (Σ (d : hom A x a) , (Σ (u : hom A x a) , product (hom2 A x y a f v d) (hom2 A x a a u (id-arr A a) d) )) (representable-dhomTo-hom2 A a x y f v) (total-equiv-family-equiv (hom A x a)
+      (Σ (d : hom A x a) , (Σ (u : hom A x a) , product (hom2 A x a a u (id-arr A a) d) (hom2 A x y a f v d) )) (Σ (d : hom A x a) , (Σ (u : hom A x a) , product (hom2 A x y a f v d) (hom2 A x a a u (id-arr A a) d) )) (representable-dhom-to-hom2 A a x y f v) (total-equiv-family-equiv (hom A x a)
         (\ d -> (Σ (u : hom A x a) , product (hom2 A x a a u (id-arr A a) d) (hom2 A x y a f v d) )) (\ d -> (Σ (u : hom A x a) , product (hom2 A x y a f v d) (hom2 A x a a u (id-arr A a) d) ))